 For me, this season is about all things orange and delicious, and I never let Fall escape without a hearty, delicious Pumpkin Pie.

-I have shared pumpkin pie recipes with you before on the blog, including this rather perfect one for a pie made with fresh-roasted butternut squash, but this Tarte à la Citrouille (did you know that the French loved Poe?) is extra special.
-For one, it’s really, really good for you– even healthy, I daresay, with all the goodness of pumpkin and maple syrup.
+This vegan Pumpkin Pie is extra special.
+For one, it's really, really good for you-- even healthy, I daresay, with all the goodness of pumpkin and maple syrup.
 Even better, the pastry crust is whole wheat and made with just a small amount of coconut oil which also adds delicious flavor and crispness.

 Happy Halloween, all!